Developer(s) – Nintendo EAD Group No 1

 Producer – Hideki Konno

-Boasting new tracks, anti gravity mechanics and of course online multiplayer, Mario Kart 8 has warranted a small boost in Wii U sales over the last two weeks; but for how good this game is, and how good past games for the system have been, I think the Wii U deserved more than a small boost in sales.
+Boasting new tracks, anti-gravity mechanics and of course online multiplayer, Mario Kart 8 has warranted a small boost in Wii U sales over the last two weeks; but for how good this game is, and how good past games for the system have been, I think the Wii U deserved more than a small boost in sales.

 Graphics – 9/10

-The majority of the new tracks, namely Sunshine Airport, Twisted Mansion, Thwomp Ruins and Cloudtop Cruise among others, are exceptionally brilliant in design, and posthumously make up for the traditional inclusion of some of the more generic ones, such as Mario Kart Stadium and Mario Circuit.
+The majority of the new tracks, namely Sunshine Airport, Twisted Mansion, Thwomp Ruins, and Cloudtop Cruise among others, are exceptionally brilliant in design, and posthumously make up for the traditional inclusion of some of the more generic ones, such as Mario Kart Stadium and Mario Circuit.
 The level of detail put into every other track is staggering, making it even more possible than in previous games to get too caught up in the scenery to concentrate on the race.
 Furthermore, the retro stages are also visually breathtaking; most of which have been re-designed to the point of being seldom recognizable.
-For example, Grumble Volcano from Mario Kart Wii, a track I’d though to be somewhat generic in the original version, has been given an extremely different feel.
+For example, Grumble Volcano from Mario Kart Wii, a track I’d thought to be somewhat generic in the original version, has been given an extremely different feel.
 Now looking comparable to the land of Mordor, it’s as if Lord of the Rings has taken over for a part of the game, and it’s a massive improvement on the original version.